Southbourne, West Sussex: Statistics

 The parish has a land area of 1068.36 hectares (2639 acres).
 In the 2011 census 6261 people lived in 2595 households of whom 2762 were economically active.
 The Parish are undertaking a Neighbourhood Plan and are having to accommodate 350 dwellings within its boundary between 2014 and 2029.

 Geography

 Southbourne has a small railway station on the West Coastway Line between Southampton and Brighton.
-Southbourne has a separate Infant School and Junior School and is home to Bourne Community College, which takes secondary pupils from around the area.
+Southbourne has a separate Infant School and Junior School and is home to Bourne Community College, which takes secondary pupils from around the area and Thorney Island Primary School.
 Bourne Leisure centre and a Library both serve surrounding villages and settlements.
 Our Age Concern and Southbourne Bowls and Social Club are both in New Road.
 The A259 road, formerly designated A27 and the main coast route until the construction of a new dual carriageway, runs through the village.

 The village encompasses various residential areas and an industrial estate populated mainly with metal work outlets.
 There are various local shops along the Main Road and Stein Road.
 The area South of the Main Road with access to Chichester Harbour is known as Prinsted.
 It has a conservation area with a number of thatched roof properties.